 I’m starting to sound like a broken record, but United’s dining program works just like the others.
 Get signed up, link your frequent flyer account, register with any credit or debit card you’d like and you’re set.

 And again, you’ll earn 3x United miles for every dollar of your dinner bill at a participating restaurant.
-United also offers some bigger bonuses for new dining program members, but theirs works a tad different.

 Unless you’re a total glutton (no judgment), you’re probably not going to get enough miles from dining out to take your next vacation.
 But there’s no reason not to take advantage of these dining programs and get to that next vacation faster.